 Entry information: All students are welcome to try this subject.
 This is a practical course that will enable you to demonstrate what you have learned by creating media.
-Being familiar with movie making hardware and editing software are useful skills, but we will learn these as part of the course.
+Being familiar with live streams, podcasts, movie making hardware and editing software are useful skills, but we will learn these as part of the course.